wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/choice-columns-formulas/includes/4-exercise.md

 In this task, you'll import a solution into your environment.

+1. You will need to download the [zip file](https://github.com/MicrosoftDocs/mslearn-developer-tools-power-platform/blob/master/power-apps/choice-columns/ContosoProductChoiceLab_1_0_0_0.zip) to complete this exercise.
+Select download once the link opens.

 1. Navigate to [Power Apps maker portal](https://make.powerapps.com/?azure-portal=true) and select the environment you would like to use for this lab.

 1. Select **Solutions** and select **Import**.